syhrz/kubernetes-tutorial/docs/01-local-environment-setup.md

-# Part 1: Local Environment Preparation
+# Part 1: Local Environment Setup

 In this part We'll setup some basic requirements that will be needed on setting up kubernetes locally.
 I mainly use Linux thought this guide should be relevan in MacOS.
 There are a few prequisites before We can continue:
 - virtualbox.